turgu1/esp32-oberon-compiler/Template App/README.md

-# Test folder
+# Trials Folder

-This folder contains a suite of basic tests to be used on a ESP32 module to verify basic compiler generation capabilities.
+This folder contains a template to use to instanciate a new application.
+Simply copy the hole folder to another location on the computer.

 To build everything and upload to the ESP32 development board, do the following commands: